killhamster/drilfiction/README.md

 ### What does it do?

-This is a single python script bot that can randomly tweet mashed up tweets between 2 accounts or upload photos.
+I had originall considered creating a bot to generate Markov chains based on twitter accounts dril and fanfiction_txt, but this proved insufficient, as the results made too little sense.
+Branched from another project, this is a single python script bot that can randomly tweet mashed up tweets between 2 accounts or upload photos (although I don't use this particular feature).
 It keeps a record of previous tweets in a sqlite database and compares new output to them to avoid repeating itself too much.

-It also can stream metions and reply to them by changing all the vowels by 'i' or using a text file as resource.
+It also can stream mentions and reply to them by changing all the vowels by 'i' or using a text file as resource.
 The infamous epic fanfiction "My Immortal" is set as the default, in fitting with the theme.

 ### Dependecies:
-- Third party libraries: `tweepy`, `unidecode` and `termcolor`
+- Third party libraries: `tweepy`, `unidecode`, `sqlite3`, `stringdist`, and `termcolor`
 - Also you may need to install `logging` and `configparser`
 - Built-in libraries: `os`, `sys`, `time`, `random` and `threading`

 All of these can be installed via `pip`

 ### How to use it:
 I just run it from a terminal since I'm a scrub, but you can run it wherever you want as you do it with python 3.
-I'm considering creating a web and app version.
+I'm considering creating a web and desktop app version.
 Steps:
 1. You will need to create a [Twitter App](https://developer.twitter.com/en/apps) linked to an account.
 Get the API keys needed in order to access.
 2. Edit bot.cfg with your parameters.
 Otherwise it won't work.
-See below
+See the details below
 3. Enjoy.
 Or don't.
 Whatever.

 ### Configuration:
-The configuration is pretty straightforward, here's the default one for the current version [1.0]:
+The configuration is pretty straightforward, here's the default one for the current version [1.0].
+Hopefully it's descriptive enough:

 ```
 [Twitter]